 need to be considered (see Section 4.2). " The age-reactivity relationship is pretty well established, without confirmation by this modeling effort.

+That is not what is meant here!!!
+Probably need to reformulate this.
+We do not argue that k-f works, we say that this confirms that you need different k-f values for shallow vs deep because of the largely different timescales involved.

 Response: